 - Pour the rest of the mix into your deep conditioner of choice.
 Apply to the length of your hair, smoothing through.

 - Pile your hair on top of your head with the ends exposed and proceed to the hair steaming process.

 - You can also go straight to steaming after applying the oils for a hot oil treatment instead.

-For instance, if you have dry and dull hair with an itchy scalp, you can mix olive oil and either, coconut, jojoba or calendula oil into your deep conditioner before steaming.
+For instance, if you have dry and dull hair with an itchy scalp, you can mix olive oil and either, coconut, jojoba, or calendula oil into your deep conditioner before steaming.

-If you can’t afford either, a hot towel wrapped around cling film works as well but it probably won’t be as effective.
+If you can’t afford a hair steamer at the moment, a hot towel wrapped around cling film works as well but it probably won’t be as effective.

 Are you interested in learning more about natural oils and how to use them for specific purposes to achieve optimal length and health?